 From the fertile bluegrass scene of central North Carolina comes Diamond Creek.
-Now in their sixth year, the band is a combination of old and new in both members and music.
-Their sound is best described as "distinctive, modern yet traditionally rooted bluegrass" with a freshness and energy that translates to their songs, arrangements and performances.
+Now in their seventh year, the band is a combination of old and new in both members and music.
+Their sound is best described as "distinctive, modern, yet traditionally rooted bluegrass" with a freshness and energy that translates to their songs, arrangements, and performances.

 Small Town Band with a Big Time Sound. . . .

 New Vintage and just finishing a twenty-year run with North Carolina's Grass Cats.
 A songwriter of note, he has had over thirty songs land on national bluegrass charts including four number ones with The Grass Cats.
 Russell's wife Kandis Johnson holds down the bass duties with Diamond Creek.
 She has been playing since the early 2000's and originally learned from Zac McLamb, one of the music's premier acoustic bass players.
 Banjoist Barney Rogers brings decades of performing and recording experience to a Diamond Creek show.
 A multi-instrumentalist, Barney recently finished a stint with Travers Chandler & Avery County and is a first-call fill-in musician for the Triangle area of North Carolina.
 Also a successful songwriter, Barney has had cuts with several national bluegrass bands.
 Fiddler Stephen Fraleigh rounds out the band providing lead and harmony vocals.
 A two-time bluegrass fiddle champion at the Galax Old Fiddler's Convention he is a sought after studio and road musician.

 Winners of the prestigious "Got to be NC" Bluegrass Band competition sponsored by the N.C.
 Department of Agriculture in 2013 they have gone on to make appearances at bluegrass and street festivals, concerts and corporate events, and released their debut CD "Where do I go from here" on New Time Records in the fall of 2015.